dustin-ward/3620-Shortest-Distance-Calculator/README.md

 ## Make targets ##

-Clean : Remove all generated files from the directory
+clean : Remove all generated files from the directory

 bruteforce : Interface for running the Brute-Force implementation